DDorch/codium-devcontainer/README.md

 ```bash
 docker rm -f codium-devcontainer-ctr || true
 ```
 - Remote - SSH missing: the command will prompt to install it.
+If it isn't available in your marketplace, use "Devcontainer: Build & Run" and work via the opened SSH terminal, or manually connect with your preferred SSH client to `vscode@localhost:2222`.
 - No public key found: you will be asked to select a `*.pub` key.
 - Docker permissions: ensure your user can run Docker commands without sudo.